Bentall Dental Centre

 Replacement of missing teeth will help prevent painful shifting in the mouth.

 The procedure had become very simple and straightforward.
 Most patients find it as easy as having a regular crown done.

 Invisalign® treatment consists of a series of aligners that you switch out about every two weeks.
 Each aligner is individually manufactured with exact calculations to gradually shift your teeth into place.

-You ultimately decide if this procedure is what you want to do given the knowledge you will be shown on your final outcome.
+You ultimately decide if this procedure is what you want to do given the knowledge your cosmetic dentist downtown will show on your final outcome.

 Healthy, well-contoured, pink gum tissue compliments and frames the teeth.
 The esthetic framing of the gum tissue is as important to the teeth as a quality frame is to a painting.
 Gum tissue that is red and swollen and unsymmetrical in appearance detracts from teeth that are otherwise healthy.